 - 5. Only two publishers may be represented twice on your program.
 All other publishers may only be represented once. - 6.
 A composer or arranger may not be represented more than twice on your program. - 7.
-Diversity in programming and performance is a key objective for the Midwest Clinic.
-We require your Band or Orchestra program include at least one composition by a composer from a historically marginalized group such as but not limited to women, Indigenous/Native, Black/African-American, Hispanic/Latinx, Asian American, and/or Pacific Islander.
-Your assigned liaison will provide guidance in your selection. - 8.
 A living composer may not have more than six compositions featured during a Midwest Clinic.
-The first six compositions reserved will be allowed, unless a work is released by the - 9.
-At least 40% of your concert program must be published the preceding two years through August 17 of the current year.
+The first six compositions reserved will be allowed, unless a work is released by the director who reserved it. - 8.
+At least 50% of your concert program must be published the preceding two years through September 14 of the current year.
 Any music (score and parts) not in print by the final program submission deadline cannot be programmed except as your manuscript.
-If you select a title that might not be ready by August 17, please have a back-up prepared.
-The percentage of new music is determined by the number of selections, not timing. - 10.
+If you select a title that might not be ready by September 14, please have a back-up prepared.
+The percentage of new music is determined by the number of selections, not timing. - 9.
 The music you select must be published, printed, and currently available both score and parts.
 You may perform one out-of-print selection but we request that you notify the publisher of your intent to play this selection on a Midwest concert.
-It is our hope that this will encourage publishers to re-issue some of the fine literature that is no longer available. - 11.
-A reprint or new edition of an older publication may also be programmed and should be considered new music, using the new issue date for classification purposes. - 12.
+It is our hope that this will encourage publishers to re-issue some of the fine literature that is no longer available. - 10.
+A reprint or new edition of an older publication may also be programmed and should be considered new music, using the new issue date for classification purposes. - 11.
 Rental music is categorized the same as published music.
-Rental music is classified in the old music category. - 13.
-Music performed at the Midwest in 2019 or 2021 cannot be played in 2022.
+Rental music is classified in the old music category. - 12.
+Music performed at the Midwest in 2021 or 2022 cannot be played in 2023.
 This includes separate movements of the same piece, if they are only available in a single edition.
-If you receive a publication with a 2022 copyright date on it, and it is NOT listed in the new music section of the Midwest Clinic website, it is considered NEW music.

-- 14. Parts and score should be published by the same publisher in the same edition. - 15.
-For every grade (4, 5, or 6) selection, an equal number of grades (1, 2, and 3) music must be played.
+If you receive a publication with a 2023 copyright date on it, and it is NOT listed in the new music section of the Midwest Clinic website, it is considered NEW music. - 13.
+Parts and score should be published by the same publisher in the same edition. - 14.
+For every grade (4, 5, or 6) selection, an equal number of grade (1, 2, or 3) music must be played.
 More medium and easy grade music is encouraged, and you may devote more time to grades 1, 2, and 3 than to grades 4, 5, and 6.
 If you have an odd number of titles, you are required to program more selections of grade 1-3 repertoire, rather than 4-6.
 For example, if your program has 9 titles in total, 5 must be graded 1-3, and the remaining 4 can be chosen from grades 4-6.
-All middle school, high school and adult/community groups must include at least one grade 1 and one grade 2 selection.
+All middle school and high school groups must include at least one grade 1 and one grade 2 selection.
 In grading music, please use the following as a guideline: